 Yes!
-After all that waiting, the Thanksgiving and Christmas holiday season is finally here.
+After all that waiting, the holiday season is finally here.
 Time for joy, laughter, family and let’s be honest…FOOD.
 Lots of really good food.
 Now before you go dusting off those recipe books or scrolling through Pinterest, I want to let you in on a little secret.
-Since the holidays do come around every year, history has shown that certain foods will inevitably be more popular than usual in November and December, so be ready.
+Since the holidays do come around every year, history has shown that certain foods will inevitably be more popular than usual, so be ready.

 Since I like you, I am going to share ten pantry staples to make tasty holiday meals and snacks.
 Might as well stock up now to avoid several trips to the store later.
 Ready.
 Set.
 Go!

 Nutmeg can be found in so many holiday recipes.
 Of course fresh is best but, who are we kidding?
 Do you really see yourself grating fresh nutmeg (which I love), into your recipes.
 Buy a small bottle of grated nutmeg and keep it handy.
 Make sure it’s not too big because it will just go to waste.
 Most recipes just call for no more than a teaspoon or two anyway.
 By the way, you’ve got to try this recipe for orange rosemary sweet potatoes.
 It’s a crowd-pleaser.